-% of interior foundation wall not visible: • 99
+% of interior foundation wall not visible: • 75

 Environmental issues outside the scope of a home inspection: • Finding and identifying environmental issues such as asbestos is outside the scope of a home inspection.
 Asbestos may be present in many building products and materials.
 An Environmental Consultant can assist if this is a concern.
-This Specialty Service can be booked through Carson Dunlop at 1-800-268-7070. • Moisture problems may result in visible or concealed mold growth.
+This Specialty Service can be booked through Carson Dunlop at 1-800-268-7070. • Moisture problems may result in visible or concealed mould growth.
 An Environmental Consultant can assist if this is a concern.
-This Specialty Service can be booked through Carson Dunlop at
+Call us at 416-964-9415 if you need help.